openhab/openhab-addons/docs/sources/installation/intro.md

  - a new default sitemap provider is in place, which provides a dynamic sitemap with the name `default`, which lists all group items that are not contained within any other group.
  - the `configuration` folder has been renamed to `conf`
  - instead of the global `configuration/openhab.cfg` file, there is now an individual file per add-on in `conf/services`
+ - The OSGi console commands are now available as "smarthome", not as "openhab" anymore.
  - the REST API does NOT support XML nor JSON-P anymore.
 It is now fully realized using JSON.
  - the REST API does not support websocket access anymore - it actually completely drops "push" support and only has a simple long-polling implementation to provide a basic backward-compatibility for clients.
  - the webapps folder has been discontinued, so there is no way to make files available this way through HTTP.